Basins

 Motivation

-Basins are a powerful concept that allow you to both save time, disk space, and network usage when processing DC data.
-The basic idea behind basins is that you avoid duplicating feature data, by not copying all of the features from an input file to an output file, but by linking from the output file to the input file.
+Basins are a powerful concept that allow you to save time, disk space, and network usage when processing DC data.
+The basic idea behind basins is that you avoid duplicating feature data by not copying all of the features from an input file to an output file, but by linking from the output file to the input file.
+Feature data “flows” from the basins to the files downstream.

 Definitions